o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Bundle settings - `bundleSettings`

-The `bundleSettings` command is used to manage bundle settings file, configuration files that let you store commonly-used bundle configurations for easy reuse and automation.
+The `bundleSettings` command is used to manage bundle settings files, which are configuration files that let you store commonly used bundle configurations for easy reuse and automation.

 ### Options

 **`--bundleSettingsFile`**

 The bundle settings file to be modified when running this command.
-If this file already exists, only those settings which are specified by the command invocation are changed.
+If this file already exists, only those settings that are specified by the command invocation are changed.

 * *Type:* Single-value argument
 * *Required:* Yes